Buying a Golden Retriever? Consider these Maintenance Costs First!

 First things first – Golden Retriever price in India varies between approximately Rs.
-15,000 to Rs.
-25,000 or more depending on whether it is purebred or not and its lineage or bloodline as they call it.
+20,000 to Rs.
+25,000 or more in year 2021 (updated price – Get puppies for free if you adopt – see below) depending on whether it is purebred or not and its lineage or bloodline as they call it.
 The rate is higher if the parents are “Show Dogs” and have won awards.

 Moreover, if you are getting a golden retriever puppy with KCI papers (Kennel Club of India registration), the price may be more by a few thousand rupees.
 Always buy from a certified and reliable breeder who will ensure good health and breeding practices and will have taken good care of the parent dogs as well as the puppies before delivering them to you.